West Windsor History Markers

 |

 You might notice some fancy historic markers around town.
-Well, the Historical Society of West Windsor proud of them!
-They're part of our "Signage Project," highlighting historic landmarks around West Windsor Township.
-They're designed by Ohio-based Sewah Studios to last for decades, ensuring that residents and visitors remain connected to the stories that shaped our community.
-Since 2023, we've collaborated with the Township and neighbors to fund and install them - see the slideshow above.
-Each marker is typically produced with input from residents of the communities and sites they point out.
+Well, our nonprofit is proud of them.
+Our "Signage Project" marks historic landmarks around West Windsor Township.
+They're manufactured in America to last for decades, ensuring that residents and visitors remain connected to the stories that shaped our community.
+Since 2023, we've worked neighbors and the Township to fund and install them - see the slideshow above.
+Each marker is typically produced with input from local residents.

-Our Signage Project is entirely funded by donations.
-We deeply thank those who have given so far (see list below).
+These markers are entirely funded by donations.
+We deeply thank those who have given so far (listed below).
 We hope to install many more, but we need your support to do so.
 How you can Help

-We're a small, all-volunteer nonprofit (none of us gets paid) and these signs are expensive (about $3,000 apiece).
-We can only install as much as our funds can - so PLEASE CONTRIBUTE!
+We're a small, all-volunteer nonprofit (none of us gets paid) and these signs are expensive (about $3,000+ each).
+We can only install as much as our funds allow, so PLEASE DONATE.

 Donations may be tax-deductible to our 501(c)(3).
 You can donate two ways: